sph-mn/sph-sc/readme.md

 ```

 # possible enhancements and ideas
-* translate scheme comments. function and macro docstrings are translated as expected but other inline scheme comments dont appear in c unless (sc-comment "comment string") is used
+* translate scheme comments. function and macro docstrings are translated as expected but scheme comments dont appear in c unless ``(sc-comment "comment string")`` is used
-* shorter, descriptive error messages for common sc syntax errors (for example uneven number of arguments to "set")
+* shorter, descriptive error messages for sc syntax errors. for example uneven number of arguments to "set"
-* add "for"-loops
+* add for-loops
-* dont replace "+" with "and" but something different or dont replace it at all
+* dont replace "+" with "and" but something else or dont replace it at all
 * "scx", an extension that supports hygienic macros and a scheme like module system